-There are many reasons for spending the Christmas period alone, whether that is a relationship breakdown, work issues or social isolation.
+There are many reasons for spending the Christmas period alone, which can felt lonely somehow whether that is a relationship breakdown, work issues or social isolation.
 So, what do you do if you find yourself lonely at this time of year?
 However, Christmas alone doesn’t need to be as negative as you may think.
-You can turn the experience into something positive.
+You can turn the experience into something positive with the correct mindset.

 Lonely Christmas at the Homeless Community